--If using a borrowed mat, please clean it off with the Mat Spray.
+-If using a borrowed mat, please clean it off with the designated sanitation equipment.

 -Make the intention to continue your practice- whether it is yoga or meditation through the week.
-Schedule your next class, the benefits will come from continued practice.
+The benefits will come from continued practice.

 -Give gratitude to all beings, may we all move beyond suffering and know the true meaning of peace.

 FREQUENTLY ASKED QUESTIONS